slurmulon/hazy/README.md

 ## Queries

-Hazy utilizes `jsonpath` for defining functionality to pre-processed fixtures in a query-like fasion.
+Hazy utilizes `JsonPath` for defining functionality to pre-processed fixtures in a query-like fasion.
-Details on `jsonpath` can be found at http://goessner.net/articles/JsonPath/.
+Details on `JsonPath` can be found at http://goessner.net/articles/JsonPath/.
 There are many ways in which JSON objects can be queried using this flexible technique.

 The general idea in Haze is to give developers both fine grained and generalized control over the data and